tk5/maximum_power_info_ratchet/Final_Igor_AnalysedFiles/ExampleExperimentalData/Readme.txt

 An example igor file is provided that can be used to go through the analysis procedure.
-The corresponding data file is also provided "ExampleData.txt".
+The corresponding data file is also provided in "ExampleData.txt" in the zipped folder "ExampleData.zip".
 The columns (called 'waves' in Igor) in the file are:

 xpos_PSD : the position of the bead at fixed trap position to measure the corner frequency and Diffusion. xpos : The position of the bead.